embermap/ember-data-storefront/tests/dummy/app/pods/docs/guides/data-fetching/template.md

 Ember Data's `findAll` method accepts a `reload` option that we can use to force the promise to block, but then we'd lose the benefits of caching.
 (Note how after visiting `/posts` for the first time, it's fast on all subsequent visits.)

-Storefront's modified version of `findAll` was designed to avoid re-rendering problems like this.
-Let's make one small change to our routes: we'll replace `store.findAll` with `store.loadAll`:
+Storefront's `loadRecords` was designed to avoid re-rendering problems like this.
+Let's make a change to our routes: we'll replace `store.findAll` with `store.loadRecords`:

 ```diff
   model() {